dportik/Stacks_pipeline/docs/stacks_pipeline_wiki.md

 The `Run_Stacks.py` script was designed to take as input the directory containing all the demultiplexed and trimmed fastq files (the output from `Demultiplex_Trim.py`), copy those files to an analysis directory, and run the full Stacks workflow in the analysis directory.
 A population map file is automatically generated, and it assigns all the fastq files to a single population.
 This map file is used to call all the samples for the post-ustacks steps.
 However, the script is extremely flexible and allows any Stacks module to be accessed directly, as well as certain chunks of the workflow (for example, run all steps beyond ustacks).
 A custom population map file can also be used instead.

 Running the script requires only two flags, the path to the directory to perform the Stacks analyses (`-o`), and the type of Stacks analysis to run (`-a`).

+One major requirement is that there are fastq files are in the `-o` directory.
+There are two ways to accomplish this:

-However, most use-cases will require specifying where the starting fastq files are, using the optional `-i` flag.
-The fastq files located in the `-i` directory are then copied (and renamed) to the `-o` directory, and the copied files in the `-o` directory are used to run the Stacks analysis selected with the `-a` flag.
++ The directory containing the trimmed fastq files can be specified  with `-i` flag.
+If this option is used, the fastq files are copied to the `-o` directory, and then the Stacks workflow is run in the `-o` directory.
+This is the intended workflow, which involves picking up where `Demultiplex_Trim.py` left off.
+During the copy, the fastq files are renamed (removing the `.trim.` label if present).
+This is also the required usage for parallelizing the ustacks step (see sections below).

++ If copying the fastq files to a new directory is not desired, their location can be specified directly using the `-o` flag.
+If this option is used, the Stacks workflow will be run in the `-o` directory using the fastq files present.
+If there are no fastq files in the `-o` directory, it will crash.
+Also, if you are picking up where `Demultiplex_Trim.py` left off, the `.trim.` label will not be removed from the fastq file labels.
+This means it will become part of the sample names, including in the output files (e.g. `din_MVZ23535.trim` instead of `din_MVZ23535`).

 There are many optional flags that control the settings in one or more Stacks modules.
 Before providing examples of how to use the script, the complete set of arguments is explained below.